PHB-CPHB/KeyValueStore/README.md

 3. Write javac foldername/*.java (If you have cloned the project you should write javac keyvaluestoreexe/*.java)

 4. Write to the database by using following
-  - java foldername/main Argument1 Argument2 (Exsample: java keyvaluestoreexe/main 1 Kasper)
+  - java foldername/main Argument1 Argument2 (Exsample: java keyvaluestoreexe/main 1 test)

 5. Read from the database by using following
   - java foldername/main Argument1 (Exsample: java keyvaluestoreexe/main 1)